-This paper studied two limiting cases, considering either the kinetics of water vapor deposition/sublimation to be sufficiently fast to impose saturated water vapor at the ice interface (very large $\alpha$ ) or that the kinetics is sufficiently slow so that latent heat does not impact either the temperature gradients nor the heat conduction in the snow microstructure (very small $\alpha$ ).
+This paper studied two limiting cases, considering either that the kinetics of water vapor deposition/sublimation is sufficiently fast to impose saturated water vapor at the ice interface (very large $\alpha$ ) or that the kinetics is sufficiently slow so that latent heat does not have an impact on either the temperature gradients or the heat conduction in the snow microstructure (very small $\alpha$ ).
 It remains however unclear if one of these two limiting cases applies for snow modeling.
 For example, based on the observation of snow crystal growth with computed tomography, Krol and Löwe (2016) suggest that isothermal metamorphism is slightly better represented by a slow kinetics, while temperature gradient metamorphism data appear consistent with fast kinetics.